What does a Family Sea Kayak course involve?

 The main emphasis is on enjoyment and exploring the beautiful coastal scenery in and around Plockton.
 In order to do this, your instructor will teach you and your children the necessary skills so that you can paddle and manoeuvre your sea kayak to negotiate the coastline.
 A family day takes into account the needs, strength and ability of all members of the group, young and old.

 What age do children have to be to go sea kayaking?

 We recommend that children are aged 13 years and over to go sea kayaking.
 This is so that we have the right size kit and equipment for them.
-However, we can take slightly younger children too and create a day that’s tailor made just for your family.
 We are sorry that we cannot take out unaccompanied children, however, we can recommend other kayak schools that may be able to help you.

 Meeting and greeting